NVIDIA/deepops/docs/DEPLOYMENT.md

 > Note: The default IPMI username and password is `qct.admin`

-Set the DGX to boot from the first disk, using EFI, and to persist the setting:
+2. Set the DGX server to boot from the first disk, using EFI, and to persist the setting:

 ```sh
 ipmitool -I lanplus -U <username> -P <password> -H <DGX BMC IP> raw 0x00 0x08 0x05 0xe0 0x08 0x00 0x00 0x00
 ```

-Set the DGX to boot from the network in EFI mode, for the next boot only.
-If you set the DGX to always boot from the network, they will get stuck in an install loop.
+3. Set the DGX server to boot from the network in EFI mode, for the next boot only.
+If you set the DGX server to always boot from the network, they will get stuck in an install loop.
 The installer should set the system to boot to the first disk via EFI after the install is finished